 Short, cool days are characteristic of the winter in Albufeira with the Atlantic breeze adding an extra chill.
 Those exploring the area may find more warmth inland.
 Temperatures are much higher than British visitors may be used to for the time of year, with a mild range of between 16°C and 17°C across Albufeira’s winter months.
 Whilst the sun might bring some warmth to the area, the short days (typically around 5 or 6 hours of sunlight) are often lined with rainfall, particularly in December where Albufeira experiences an average of 96mm of rain.

 Albufeira has a rich history having been occupied since the Neolithic and Bronze ages.
 The Romans were responsible for industry developing in the area like mining and agriculture, and there are still roads used today that were built by them.

 From the 19th century the area began to produce its own wine, and export fish and dried fruits.
 Today its main industry is tourism which started to take off in the 1960s, now making Albufeira one of the most popular places to go on holiday to in Europe.

 Albufeira experiences a typically Mediterranean climate with mild winters and hot, dry summers.
 During July, average maximum temperatures reach 29 °C and a typical 12 hours of sunshine is experienced.

-Discover all about the city's history at the Albufeira Municipal Archaeological Museum, go on one of the Albufeira cave tours or take a trip out on a boat for a spot of dolphin-watching.
-If you are travelling a little further afield then 10km from Albufeira in Guia you will come across the Zoomarine Algarve marine life theme park, which has sea lion shows and bird of prey demonstrations.
+Discover all about the city's history at the Albufeira Municipal Archaeological Museum, go on one of the Albufeira cave tours or take a trip out on a boat for a spot of dolphin watching.
+If you are travelling a little further afield, 10 km from Albufeira in Guia you will come across the Zoomarine Algarve marine life theme park, which has sea lion shows and bird of prey demonstrations.